dantegates/dantegates.github.io/_posts/2018-09-20-hierarchical-bayesian-ranking.md

 ---

-As the title suggests, this post will examine how to use bayesian models for ranking.
-As I've been on a kick with the MLB statcast data we'll use this technique to create a ranked list of professional baseball teams and project who will win the world series.
+As the title suggests, this post will examine how to use Bayesian models for ranking.
+As I've been on a kick with the MLB Statcast data we'll use this technique to create a ranked list of professional baseball teams and project who will win the world series.

 # Background

-In this section we'll briefly discuss bayesian models and ranking.
+In this section we'll briefly discuss Bayesian models and ranking.
 If you are already familiar with both of these topics you can skip this section.

 First, let's cover ranking (in particular ranking with an [item response model](https://en.wikipedia.org/wiki/Item_response_theory)).
 There are three basic steps to ranking